herbertgoto/ecr-test/README.md

       [-e LOG_VERBOSITY=<log verbosity level>] \
       [-e AWS_S3_BUCKET=<s3 bucket name>] \
       [-e DECIMAL_SEPARATOR=<decimal separator>] \
+      [-e EXPORT_FORMAT=<export format>] \
       [-v <path to the directory where the report will be saved>:/data] \
       <image name>:<image tag>
    ```

    To generate an image-level report, we set the environment variable `REPORT` to the name of the repository.

-   Please remember to replace the placeholders with your own values as you did in step 4.
+   Please remember to replace the placeholders with your own values **as you did on step 4**.

 ## Security Notes

-- The application runs as a non-root user inside the container for enhanced security
+- The application runs as a non-root user inside the container for enhanced security.
-- Python bytecode generation is disabled
+- Python bytecode generation is disabled.
-- Unbuffered output is enabled for better logging in containerized environments
+- Unbuffered output is enabled for better logging in containerized environments.

 ## Troubleshooting